 In my college Whatsapp group, they made all members as Admins, so we ALL go behind bars together.
 First, we were classmates, later we may be cellmates.

 Blaming Whatsapp alone is not correct.
 The users play a big role in spreading fake news.
 We can expect to see a lot more of this as General Elections 2019 is not too far off.
-Bring in tough laws which will deter many to participate in sharing the unconfirmed news.
+Bring in tough laws which will deter many to take part in sharing the unconfirmed news.

 The government has to set up special courts to handle digital related cases and fast-track the hearing and judgments.
 Currently, important cases are being heard after a delayed period.

 Media is writing about lynching but selectively.
-Unfortunately the religion of the victim is the deciding factor for the amount of coverage.
+Unfortunately, the religion of the victim is the deciding factor for the amount of coverage.
 A victim is a victim, a murderer is a murderer, they have nothing to do with religion.